HEnquist/realfft/README.md

 This library is a wrapper for [RustFFT](https://crates.io/crates/rustfft) that enables fast and convenient FFT of real-valued data.
 The API is designed to be as similar as possible to RustFFT.
+Also, the feature flags are passed on to RustFFT, allowing selection of its features – they do not affect RealFFT itself.

 Using this library instead of RustFFT directly avoids the need of converting real-valued data to complex before performing a FFT.